dwoodard/devbox/pages/markdown/privacy.md

 ###Contacting us

 If you have any questions about this Privacy Policy, the practices of this site, or your dealings with this site, please contact us at:
-> neversleeps llc
+> allpaws llc
-> neverslee.ps
-> 972-499-4935
+> weloveallpaws.com
-> hello@neverslee.ps
+> janie@weloveallpaws.com

-This document was last updated on December 01, 2011
+This document was last updated on January 13, 2011